hongtaowu67/engineering_note/README.md

 ```
 This is because 0609 is not in the default udev rules that get installed with the libopenni2.
 See (link)[https://answers.ros.org/question/197318/openni2_launch-doesnt-work-with-carmine-109-connected-to-usb30/] here.

+Note that for some system, the **/lib/udev/rules.d/40-libopenni2-0.rules** may not exist.
+Look for **/lib/udev/rules.d/60-libopenni2-0.rules** in this case.

 ## Alternative for gcc and g++ on Ubuntu
 [Source link](https://askubuntu.com/questions/26498/how-to-choose-the-default-gcc-and-g-version)